emotion-analysis-project/SemEval2025-Task11/README.md

 # Evaluation

-The performance of each submission will be evaluated using F1-scores based on the predicted labels and the gold ones.
+The performance of the submitted systems will be evaluated based on the following metrics:
+## Track A: Multilabel Emotion Detection:
+F--score based on the predicted labels and the gold ones will be used as the evaluation metric.
+## Track B: Emotion Intensity
+Pearson correlation between the predicted labels and the gold ones will be used as the evaluation metric.
+## Track C: Crosslingual Emotion Detection
+F--score based on the predicted labels and the gold ones will be used as the evaluation metric.

+### Note
 Participants will be provided with an evaluation script and a starter kit that includes a simple baseline.

 # Important Dates and Task Phases